richardgill/issue-template-check/docs/typescript-client/vector-search.md

 import { getXataClient } from "./xata.ts";
 import { Configuration, OpenAIApi } from "openai";

-question = "The quick brown fox jumps over the lazy dog.";
+const question = "The quick brown fox jumps over the lazy dog.";

 const openAIConfig = new Configuration({
   apiKey: `YOUR OPENAI API KEY`,